Standing for Long Periods of Time? Here's How to Do It Properly!

 Are there health risks when you work in a standing position for a long time?

 Yes.
 Anything done improperly poses some risks, and the same is true for standing.
 It does help combat the dangers posed by sitting, but it has to be done properly in order to work.
 Standing for 8 hours a day may not be as beneficial as you might think.

 When you stand, you use a different set of muscles to keep your body upright.
-If you stay in this position without much movement for hours, the working muscles remain tensed.
+If you stay in this position without much movement for hours, the working muscles remain tense.
 The results of this are fatigue in the muscles involved, poor blood circulation in the said muscles, vein inflammation, and locking of the joints, all resulting in various kinds of pain such as leg cramps.
 So how do you prevent all these?

 Tips to help you get used to standing for long periods of time